Yari-Carelli/Hangman/README.md

 - As a user, I should be able to run the program.
 - As a user, when running the program, I expect to be invited in the game by displaying a welcome message, the Hangman logo and, below that, the main menu with the three options to choose upon.
 - As a user, I should be able to pick one of the three options of the menu.
-- As a user, I expect to be repeatedly presented with the main menu and asked to choose among the available options, if I input is anyhting other than 1, 2 or 3.
+- As a user, I expect to be repeatedly presented with the main menu and asked to choose among the available options, if I input anyhting other than 1, 2 or 3.
-- As a user, I should be able to start the game if I input 1, and then to enter a name before actually starting the game.
+- As a user, I should be able to start the game if I input 1, and then enter a name before actually starting the game.
 - As a user, I should be able to view the game rules if I input 2, and be redirected to the main menu if I input r; I expect to be repeatedly asked to input r if I input a different character.
 - As a user, I should be able to exit the program if I input 3.

 #### **Play the Game**:
 - As a user, I should be able to input a letter or a word as a guess.
-- As a user, I should be able to see the secret word change as the letters are guessed correctly.
+- As a user, I should be able to see the secret word being revealed as the letters are guessed correctly.
-- As a user, I should be able to see the parts of the visual hangman drawn as incorrect guesses are made.
+- As a user, I should be able to see the parts of the visual hangman being drawn as incorrect guesses are made.

 #### **Ending or Restarting the Game**:
-- As a user, I should be able to play the game again either I win or lose.
-To do so, I expect the program to present me with a yes/no binary decision.
+- As a user, I should be able to play the game again by inputting y.
-- As a user, upon inputting y, I should be able to see a new secret word displayed by the program, and guess a letter or word.
-- As a user, I should be able to exit the game upon inputting n.
+- As a user, I should be able to exit the game by inputting n.

 ##  **Features**
 ### Existing Features:
 #### **Home page**:

-<p>Once you are on the **[live site](https://hangman-yc.herokuapp.com/)** first thing you will notice is the welcome message with the title of “HANGMAN” ASCII, followed by the game menu with 3 options, allowing the player to choose between start the game, view the game's rules, and exit the game.</p>
+<p>Once you are on the **[live site](https://hangman-yc.herokuapp.com/)**, first thing you will notice is the welcome message with the logo of **HANGMAN** ASCII, both in blue, followed by the game menu with 3 options, allowing the player to choose between start the game, view the game's rules, and exit the game.</p>

 <img src="assets/images/png" width="700">

 <br>

 #### **Menu Item 1:** **Play**
-<p>When the player chooses the Play option, the system will ask the user to enter a name.</p>
+<p>When the player chooses the **Play** option, the system will ask the user to enter a name.</p>

 <img src="assets/images/png" width="700">

-Upon entering a name, the program greets the user and wishes them good luck; finally, the word is printed and its length is declared.
+Upon entering a name, the program greets the user and wishes them good luck; finally, the word is printed along with the hangman visul at its beginning stage, and the word's length is declared.

 <img src="assets/images/png" width="700">